On this page, you should find all the information about exercises of the Digital Image Processing course.

 You can also read explanatory text that describes the first exercise in detail.
 Basic operations with images are described.

 Grayscale image Moon that we can use for our experiments with Gamma correction and contrast enhancement.

 We'll implement a convolution algorithm.
-You can apply Gaussian, Laplace, or other matrices as a concolution mask.
+You can apply Box blur, Gaussian blur, Laplace, or other matrices as a convolution mask.